just214/CodeDigest/README.md

   - Default `--max-depth=20`.
   - Prevents running forever on enormous or deeply nested repositories.
 - **Symlinks**
-  - Symlinks are tracked so CodeDigest doesn’t loop infinitely on recursive links.
+  - Symlinks are tracked so CodeDigest doesn't loop infinitely on recursive links.
   - Broken symlinks generate warnings but do not stop the script.
 - **File Type Detection**
   - A set of known text extensions is used (e.g., `.js`, `.py`, `.md`, etc.).